 In 1886, the American Kennel Club came into being, and the Collie Club of America became the second parent association to join the AKC.

-Modern rough collies are not generally used for traditional herding duties.
+Modern Rough Collies are not generally used for traditional herding duties.
 However, they can be found working as assistance dogs, aiding people with disabilities.
 However, these active dogs enjoy a new career as family pets and sporting dogs in disciplines, including agility and obedience.

-Rough collies adore children, and they typically bond very closely with all the members of their human family.
-Collies, as a breed, are very affectionate, thinking that everyone is their friend.
+Rough Collies adore children, and they typically bond very closely with all the members of their human family.
+Collies, as a breed, are very affectionate, thinking everyone is their friend.
 They will snuggle up with anyone who is willing!

-Also, as far as a rough collie is concerned, anything that moves is fair game to be herded.
+Also, as far as a Rough Collie is concerned, anything that moves is fair game to be herded.
 That includes your kids, other dogs, chickens, etc. This can be remedied with proper training, though.